-The GPT Group encourages bystanders to provide support to colleagues who may have been subjected to unacceptable behaviour, including by:
+GPT encourages bystanders to provide support to colleagues who may have been subjected to unacceptable behaviour, including by:

-- 'calling' unacceptable behaviour when it is seen in the workplace; - spotting offending behaviour and asking the colleague if they are OK; - supporting the colleague by providing them with information about this policy and avenues for raising their concerns; or - reporting the conduct to a manager or member of People & Performance.
+- 'calling' unacceptable behaviour when it is seen in the workplace; - spotting offending behaviour and asking the colleague if they are OK; - supporting the colleague by providing them with information about this policy and avenues for raising their concerns; or - reporting the conduct to a manager or member of the People team.

-To the extent possible, GPT Group will take steps to preserve a bystander's anonymity.
+To the extent possible, GPT will take steps to preserve a bystander's anonymity.
 In addition, bystanders are protected by the victimisation provisions of this policy.
 Bystanders who need support are encouraged to contact GPT's Employee Assistance Program support (LifeWorks) direct on 1300 361 008.